ClickHouse/clickhouse-docs/docs/en/integrations/dbt/dbt-setup.md

 +------+------------+----------+------------------+-------------+--------------+-------------------+
 ```

-In the later guides, we will convert this query into a model- materializing it in ClickHouse as a dbt view and table.
+In the later guides, we will convert this query into a model - materializing it in ClickHouse as a dbt view and table.